DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit MatrixPortal S3/192x128 RGB Matrix/README.md

 ![Brackets_Serpentine](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/eec78007-a293-42a4-8191-aef792ff34d9)

 Front view of the panel arrangement.
 When displayed the controller will be in the top right position.
+Notice that every 2nd rows of panels must be physically mounted upside down.
+This is how the RGBMatrix library expects them to be oriented.

 ![12-Panel_Arrangement](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/1daa959e-2b40-4c0f-a766-a66f73924987)